Dragon of Mordiford: Legacy and Basis

-The name Garston corresponds to a local well-to-do family – one that the local parish records note that made charitable bequests to the local church in the 16th and 17th centuries.
+The name Garston corresponds to a local well-to-do family – one that the local parish records note made charitable bequests to the local church in the 16th and 17th centuries.
 Paul Newman speculates that the slayer's identity as a convict was added to the serpent version of the tale to make it into a "local villain-makes-good story."

 Supposedly, as late as 1875, a pair of old women could be seen killing newts from the River Lugg, believing that the animals were "the seed of the dragon" and that if they were not ritually sacrificed, the dragon would reappear and wreak havoc once again.

 A local group has created the Mordiford Dragon Trail, which tells the story of the Maud and the Dragon with the help of statues on a 1.4 mile walk around the village.
 The Mordiford Dragon Trail opened in 2022 and begins on The Lower Green with an information board.